 Scientists who deem subterranean termites as “pretty” say they sport symmetrical traits and are more likely to come from mature colonies, said Thomas Chouvenc, a research assistant in entomology.
 So-called “ugly” termites have asymmetrical traits, he said.
 They generally come from young colonies.
 Such “ugly” termites developed under stressful conditions, are short-lived and not very efficient at maintaining the colony.

 Thus, the older and larger the colony is, the prettier the termites are.
 And mature colonies can cause a lot more damage, said Chouvenc, a researcher with the UF Institute of Food and Agricultural Sciences.
+So if you notice signs of a termite infestation, be sure to call a termite control company or pest control service at once.
+A Termites Pest Control company will help determine the extent of the infestation and inform you of the methods that will help rid your home of termites.

 “If you have a mature colony with a million termites at 100 percent of their capacity, your house may be in trouble,” Chouvenc said.
 “If the colony is very young, with just a few hundred termites in poor shape, then it would take more time for them to damage a structure.
 In the end, mature termite colonies are the ones doing the most economic damage.”